Twarner491/TeddyWarner.org/docs/Projects/SerialUPDI.md

 </center>

-The nesting of the two highest pinout parts on the boards topside inspiring my next experiment with this board, [Solder Paste Stencil](https://www.sparkfun.com/tutorials/383) making.
+The nesting of the two highest pinout parts on the board's topside inspired my next experiment with this board, [Solder Paste Stencil](https://www.sparkfun.com/tutorials/383) making.
 Although I feel pretty confident in my SMD soldering skills, soldering pads this small wouldn't only be a hassle, it would also be tedious time waste, and thus I settled on a solder paste stencil approach for the boards topside, while hand soldering the bottom half.
 I exported the *Tcream* layer of my programmer board from Eagle as a *.pdf* for cutting of the stencil from cardstock on a [Epliog Fusion Pro 48](https://teddywarner.org/Machine-Profiles/FusionPro48/) laser.

 <center>